VigneshPA-30/ScriptWriter/backend/BACKEND.md

 ## Core Functionality

-The heart of the backend is a sequential, multi-agent workflow defined in `agents.py`.
+The heart of the backend is a sequential, multi-agent workflow defined in `ScriptAgents.py`.
 Each agent has a specific role and passes its output to the next agent in the chain.

 ### The Agent Pipeline

 1.  **Research Agent (`research-bot`)**:
     -   **Purpose**: To discover potentially viral content ideas within the user's specified niche.
-    -   **Process**: It uses a `search_web` tool to find trending articles and content.
-It then uses a sub-agent (`get_search_agent_tool`) to summarize the content of each URL.
+    -   **Process**: It uses tools like `search_web`, `get_search_agent_tool`, and `youtube_transcript_summary_tool` to find and summarize trending content.
-    -   **Output**: A list of 6 distinct topic ideas with a justification for jejich viral potential.
+    -   **Output**: A list of 6 distinct topic ideas with a justification for their viral potential.

 2.  **Topic Research Agent (`Topic-Research_Bot`)**:
     -   **Purpose**: To conduct in-depth research on a single, selected topic from the previous stage.